 ‘In order to prepare for a return to office working, the Board of SIP needed to understand the thoughts and concerns members of staff had in doing so, which would help with our planning going forward.
 We felt the best way to progress and achieve a greater degree of openness was to introduce some independence to the process vs. interviews being conducted by senior management.

-We approached HR Advise Me to put together a questionnaire and carry out a survey on our behalf with anonymity being a key feature for the respondents.
+We approached Loch HR to put together a questionnaire and carry out a survey on our behalf with anonymity being a key feature for the respondents.
 This was carried out by the HR Consultants Sandra and Deborah who did an excellent job of constructing the questions in a way that would achieve open and unambiguous answers.
 The feedback was exactly what we needed in order to consider what is required for not only a safe return to the office environment, but what is needed to ensure our team is satisfied and motivated by any new working arrangements that are adopted.
 The Board are very happy with the results!’

 Get in touch: